Last updated: January 05, 2023

 - The categories of third parties with whom we share that personal information.

-If we are permitted to respond to your request, once we receive and confirm your verifiable consumer request (see Exercising Access, Data Portability, and Deletion), we will delete (and direct our service providers to delete) your personal information from our records, unless an exception applies.
+Once we receive and confirm your verifiable consumer request, we will delete (and direct our service providers to delete) your personal information from our records, unless an exception applies under applicable law.

-To exercise your rights above, please submit a verifiable consumer request to us by either:
+If our business customer has authorized us to respond to your request, please submit a verifiable consumer request to us by either:

 - Sending us your request to our physical address: 31103 Rancho Viejo Rd, #D2548, San Juan Capistrano, CA 92675.